ryapric/install_R/README.md

     swapoff /mnt/*.swap
     rm /mnt/*.swap
     ```

+- If you chose to make a swapfile, please note that for systems like the
+Raspberry Pi, which use SD cards as storage, this is not a great idea.
+SD cards
+have shorter life spans than magnetic persistent storage, and I do not know how
+thrashed they may be by so much C++ compilation at once.
+Proceed with caution
+when agreeing to that prompt on such a system.

 Please feel free to file bug reports, or reach out with any questions or
 suggestions.